Powerlearnproject/se-day1-assignment-Aka0251k/README.md

 Automated Testing: Use automated tests for early issue detection.
 Effective Time Management: Prioritize tasks and use agile practices to manage deadlines.

-Question 8: Types of Testing and Their Importance in Software Quality Assurance

 Unit Testing:
 Description: Tests individual components.